Summary of significant accounting policies

 For business combinations with the acquisition date in the prior reporting period, comparative information is revised in case adjustments are made during the measurement period to the provisional amounts, determined as part of the purchase price allocation (PPA), based on information available at the acquisition date.

-Segment information is presented in respect of the group’s reportable operating segments, about which separate financial information is available that is regularly evaluated by the chief operating decision maker.
-DSM has determined that Nutrition, Materials and the Innovation Center represent reportable segments in addition to Corporate Activities.
-The Managing Board decides how to allocate resources and assesses the performance of the clusters.
-Cluster performance is reported and reviewed down to the level of Adjusted EBITDA.
-The clusters are organized in accordance with the type of products produced and the nature of the markets served.
+Segment information is presented in respect of the group’s reportable operating segments, about which separate financial information is available that is regularly evaluated by the Chief Operating Decision Maker.
+DSM has determined that Animal Nutrition & Health (ANH), Health, Nutrition & Care (HNC), and Food & Beverage (F&B) represent reportable operating segments in addition to the reportable segment Corporate Activities.
+The Managing Board decides how to allocate resources and assesses the performance of the Business Groups.
+Business Group performance is reported and reviewed down to the level of Adjusted EBITDA.
+The Business Groups are organized in accordance with the type of products produced and the nature of the markets served.
 The same accounting policies that are applied for the consolidated financial statements of DSM are also applied for the operating segments.
 Prices for transactions between segments are determined on an arm’s length basis.
 Segment results, assets and liabilities include items directly attributable to a segment as well as those that can reasonably and consistently be allocated.
 Selected information on a country and regional basis is provided in addition to the information about operating segments.